-- (i) Prepare a list of products (at 6-digit HS level) that have potential to be exported but are either not being traded or traded negligibly within SASEC countries; - (ii) Conduct detailed gap analysis, identifying areas of non-alignment or conflict between national legislation, local practices, and international best practice; - (iii) Identify the SPS/TBT measures that exist in the exporting and importing countries and the gaps in standards through a survey of exporters, compiling reasons for lower or no share of exports, and covering at least the following criteria: - a) Which countries are major markets at present for X? - b) How X complies with the SPS/TBT requirements of current export markets other than SASEC countries? - c) The reasons for not exporting to M? - d) Is information about market M available? - e) Is information on SPS/TBT in market M available? - f) What are the problems associated with compliance of SPS/TBT in market M? - g) Is conformity assessment (including testing, certification and inspection) available in exporting country X? - h) Which agency does the conformity assessment in X? - i) If conformity assessment is done in importing country M, where is the conformity assessment of products done to ensure compliance of SPS/TBT? - j) Can exporters of X meet the demand of the SASEC importing country or do they face identified supply-side constraint as well? - k) What kind of support do exporters need from their Government to export the list of products (identified in [i]) to SASEC countries? - (iv) Recommend possible measures to address SPS/TBT constraints within the overall framework of the World Trade Organization (WTO) and regional integration.
+- (ii) Conduct detailed gap analysis, identifying areas of non-alignment or conflict between national legislation, local practices, and international best practice; - (iii) Identify the SPS/TBT measures that exist in the exporting and importing countries and the gaps in standards through a survey of exporters, compiling reasons for lower or no share of exports, and covering at least the following criteria:5 - a) Which countries are major markets at present for X? - b) How X complies with the SPS/TBT requirements of current export markets other than SASEC countries? - c) The reasons for not exporting to M? - d) Is information about market M available? - e) Is information on SPS/TBT in market M available? - f) What are the problems associated with compliance of SPS/TBT in market M? - g) Is conformity assessment (including testing, certification and inspection) available in exporting country X? - h) Which agency does the conformity assessment in X? - i) If conformity assessment is done in importing country M, where is the conformity assessment of products done to ensure compliance of SPS/TBT? - j) Can exporters of X meet the demand of the SASEC importing country or do they face identified supply-side constraint as well? - k) What kind of support do exporters need from their Government to export the list of products (identified in [i]) to SASEC countries? - (iv) Recommend possible measures to address SPS/TBT constraints within the overall framework of the World Trade Organization (WTO) and regional integration.
 Proposed measures should detail the nature of support required for effective integration at national as well as at sub-regional level.
-The findings should also explore how measures like investment flows, technology, mutual recognition agreements and arrangements (MRAs), and others could help in developing the regional supply chain; - (v) Propose actions to address the issue relating to technical regulations and standards as well as the staging of individual and related initiatives such as MRAs, conformity assessment procedures, harmonization and regionalization, and others: - (vi) Identify SPS and TBT infrastructure constraints at the national level and develop an indicative time-bound action plan to address these constraints; - (vii) Collate broad-based national inventory of all bilateral, multilateral, and development partners' initiatives in SPS/TBT; and identify sources of technical assistance and expertise of and for local agencies; - (viii) Identify human capacity constraints in the application of effective SPS and standards measures, and develop an indicative time-bound action plan to address priority capacity-building needs; - (ix) Determine the need for a national database of SPS/TBT standards, legislation, and procedures, and recommend an efficient approach to its development; - (x) Disseminate the results of the studies through comprehensive stakeholders' consultations to verify the findings.
-Government officials should be engaged to explore options for controlling non-tariff measures that are in principle compliant with the trade rules, to ensure such non-tariff measures do not degenerate into barriers and/or cause too high costs of compliance for exporters; and
+The findings should also explore how measures like investment flows, technology, mutual recognition agreements and arrangements (MRAs), and others could help in developing the regional supply chain; - (v) Propose actions to address the issue relating to technical regulations and standards as well as the staging of individual and related initiatives such as MRAs, conformity assessment procedures, harmonization and regionalization, and others; - (vi) Identify SPS and TBT infrastructure constraints at the national level and develop an indicative time-bound action plan to address these constraints; - (vii) Collate broad-based national inventory of all bilateral, multilateral, and development partners' initiatives in SPS/TBT; and identify sources of technical assistance and expertise of and for local agencies; - (viii) Identify human capacity constraints in the application of effective SPS and standards measures, and develop an indicative time-bound action plan to address priority capacity-building needs; - (ix) Determine the need for a national database of SPS/TBT standards, legislation, and procedures, and recommend an efficient approach to its development; - (x) Disseminate the results of the studies through comprehensive stakeholders' consultations to verify the findings.
+Government officials should be engaged to explore options for controlling non-tariff measures that are in principle compliant with the trade rules, to ensure such non-tariff measures do not degenerate into barriers and/or cause too high costs of compliance for exporters; and - (xi) Provide inputs to and collaborate with the international consultant team and other national consultant experts in the development of the RDS.